24.2: DNA Mutations, Damage, and Repair

 Cells have evolved two main pathways to repair double-strand breaks within the DNA: the non-homologous end-joining (NHEJ) pathway, which ensures direct resealing of DNA ends; and the homologous recombination (HR) pathway that relies on the presence of homologous DNA sequences for DSB repair, as shown in Figure (\PageIndex{18}\) below.

 NHEJ repair is the simplest and most widely used mechanism for repairing DSBs that occur in DNA.
 Repair by NHEJ involves direct resealing of the two broken ends independently of sequence homology.
 Although being active throughout the cell cycle, NHEJ is relatively more critical during the G1 phase.
 Proteins required for NHEJ include, but are not restricted to, the highly conserved Ku70/Ku80 heterodimeric complex, DNA-dependent protein kinase catalytic subunit (DNA-PKcs), and DNA Ligase IV (LIG4) in complex with XRCC4.
-By directly binding to DNA ends, Ku70/Ku80 ensures protection against exonucleases and, as such, acts as an inhibitor of homologous recombination (HR).
+By directly binding to DNA ends, Ku70/Ku80 protects them against exonucleases and thus acts as an inhibitor of homologous recombination (HR).
 Very short sequence homologies are likely to aid in DNA end alignment before NHEJ-dependent repair; however, they are not strictly required.
-NHEJ protects genetic integrity by rejoining broken strands of DNA that may otherwise be lost during DNA replication and cell regeneration.
+NHEJ protects genetic integrity by rejoining broken DNA strands that might otherwise be lost during DNA replication and cell regeneration.
 However, during the process of NHEJ, insertions or deletions within the joined regions may occur (Fig 25.2.17).

-Repair through HR is not defined by a unique mechanism but operates through various mechanistically distinct DSB repair processes, including synthesis-dependent strand annealing (SDSA), double Holliday junction resolution, and single-strand annealing (SSA).
-The common step for HR-dependent DSB repair mechanisms is the initial formation of single-stranded DNA (ssDNA) for pairing with homologous DNA template sequences.
-For this to occur, the 5' DNA strand at the DSB is processed by multiple nucleases and accessory proteins to create a 3' single-stranded DNA (ssDNA) section that can be used as a template for recombination (see Figure 18 above).
+Repair through HR is not defined by a single mechanism but involves various mechanistically distinct DSB repair processes, including synthesis-dependent strand annealing (SDSA), double Holliday junction resolution, and single-strand annealing (SSA).
+A common step in HR-dependent DSB repair mechanisms is the initial formation of single-stranded DNA (ssDNA) to pair with homologous DNA template sequences.
+For this to occur, the 5' DNA strand at the DSB is processed by multiple nucleases and accessory proteins to generate a 3' single-stranded DNA (ssDNA) end that can serve as a template for recombination (see Figure 18 above).

 Panel B of Figure (\PageIndex{19}\) below provides a more detailed look at the HR process.
 During the highly regulated HR process, three main phases can be distinguished.
 Firstly, 3′-single-stranded DNA (ssDNA) ends are generated by nucleolytic degradation of the 5′-strands.
 This first step is catalyzed by endonucleases, including the MRN complex, which consists of Mre11, Rad50, and Nbs1.
 In the second step, the ssDNA ends are coated by replication protein A (RPA) filaments.
 In the third step, RPA is replaced by Rad51 in a BRCA1- and BRCA2-dependent process, ultimately performing the recombinase reaction using a homologous DNA template.